 The Best Forex Trading Hours

-The optimal time to trade the forex (Foreign Exchange) market is when it's at its most active levels, when trading spreads (the differences between bid prices and the ask prices) tend to narrow.
-In these situations, less money goes towards the market makers who facilitate currency trades, leaving more money for the buying and selling investors to personally pocket.
+The optimal time to trade the forex (foreign exchange) market is when it's at its most active levels—that's when trading spreads (the differences between bid prices and the ask prices) tend to narrow.
+In these situations, less money goes to the market makers facilitating currency trades, leaving more money for the traders to pocket personally.

 Worldwide Forex Markets Hours

-The forex has fifteen independent worldwide exchanges, open weekly from Monday through Friday--each with unique trading hours.
-But from a trading perspective, the four most important windows are as follows (times shown represent Eastern Standard Time):
+The forex has 15 independent worldwide exchanges, open weekly from Monday through Friday.
+Each exchange has unique trading hours, but from the average trader's perspective, the four most important time windows are as follows (all times are shown in Eastern Standard Time):

 While each exchange functions independently, they all trade the same currencies.
 Consequently, when two exchanges are open, the number of traders actively buying and selling a given currency dramatically increases.
 The bids and asks in one forex market exchange immediately impact bids and asks on all other open exchanges, reducing market spreads and increasing volatility.
 This is certainly the case in the following windows:

-- 8 AM to 12 PM (noon) EST, with both New York and London exchanges open
+- 8 a.m. to noon, with both New York and London exchanges open

-- 7 PM to 12 AM (midnight) EST, with both Tokyo and Sydney exchanges open
+- 7 p.m. to 2 a.m., with both Tokyo and Sydney exchanges open

-Forex traders should proceed with caution, because currency trades often involve high leverage rates of 1000 to 1.
-While this ratio offers tantalizing profit opportunities, it comes with an investor's risk of losing an entire investment on a single trade.
-In fact, a 2014 Citibank study found that just 30% of retail forex traders break even or better.
-But tellingly, 84% of those polled believe they can make money in the forex market.
-The chief takeaway: new forex investors should open accounts with firms that offer demo platforms, that let them make mock forex trades and tally imaginary gains and losses, until investors become seasoned enough to confidently trade for real.
+Forex traders should proceed with caution because currency trades often involve high leverage rates of 1000 to 1.
+While this ratio offers tantalizing profit opportunities, it comes with an investor's risk of losing an entire investment in a single trade.
+A 2014 Citibank study found that just 30% of retail forex traders break even or better.
+Tellingly, 84% of those polled believe they can make money in the forex market.
+The chief takeaway is that new forex investors should open accounts with firms that offer demo platforms, which let them make mock forex trades and tally imaginary gains and losses.
+Once investors learn the ropes and become seasoned enough, then they can confidently begin making real trades.